 First, you need to realize why such incidents happen?

-The $1500 Learning Experience
+My $1500 Learning Experience

-A few years back when I started working for a client and project kicked off nicely with advance payment hitting my PayPal account on the day we had plans to get started.
+A few years back, when I started working for a client, the project kicked off nicely with advance payment hitting my PayPal account the day we planned to get started.

-We agreed to weekly payment and an invoice to be sent over on weekends which will be taken care of the following week.
+We agreed to weekly payment and an invoice to be sent over on weekends, which will be taken care of the following week.

-Sent my first invoice on a weekend.
+I sent my first invoice for a weekend.

 At times, there is nothing much you can do about it too.